trinodb/trino/docs/src/main/sphinx/routines/examples.md

 RETURN dots(input, 15);
 ```

 You can now use both routines.
-When the length parameter is omitted the default
+When the length parameter is omitted, the default
 value from the second declaration is used.

 ```sql